SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSChatSession/NSChatSession.md

 so.topic: reference
 ---

-Use the ChatSessionEntity on the Chat agent instead.
+Use the NSChatSessionEntity on the Chat agent instead.
 Chat sessions belong to a chat topic, and contain messages to/from users